PugarHuda/inflaStop/README.md

 ### **Staking by Users**

-Users deposit stablecoins (backed by USD) on the InflaStop platform.
+Users deposit stablecoins (backed by USDe) on the InflaStop platform.
 The funds are invested to generate sustainable yield.

 ### **Yield Distribution**